Childhood and Education Journey of Ric Flair in Timeline

 In 2016, Ric Flair endorsed Ted Cruz during the presidential election.

-On August 14, 2017, Ric Flair underwent surgery in Georgia to remove an obstructive piece of his bowel, which led to various complications, including kidney failure and the need for dialysis treatment.
+On August 14, 2017, Ric Flair underwent surgery in Georgia to remove an obstructive piece of his bowel.
+The surgery led to complications, including kidney failure, requiring dialysis and hospitalization.
+He was discharged from rehabilitation on September 21.

-On September 12, 2018, Ric Flair had a non-legally binding wedding ceremony with Wendy Barlow (Fifi) at a resort in Florida.
+On September 12, 2018, Ric Flair had a non-legally binding wedding ceremony with Wendy Barlow at a resort in Florida.
+They later revealed they were never legally married.

-On February 25, 2019, WWE celebrated Ric Flair's 70th birthday.
-During the closing moments, Ric Flair was attacked by Batista.
+On February 25, 2019, WWE celebrated Ric Flair's 70th birthday on Raw.
+During the closing moments, Flair was attacked by Batista.

-In January 2022, Ric Flair and Wendy Barlow revealed they were never legally married, despite having a wedding ceremony in 2018, as they never applied for a marriage certificate.
+In January 2022, Ric Flair and Wendy Barlow revealed to People that they were never legally married, despite having a wedding ceremony in 2018.

 On January 31, 2022, Ric Flair announced that he and Wendy Barlow had separated.